 Our minds like to play tricks on us, making us focus on the worst scenarios of situations as opposed to the reality and this is definitely something worth keeping in mind the next time we find ourselves worrying unnecessarily.
 As Dan Zadra, a renowned author said, “Worry is a misuse of imagination.”

-Not sure how to start?
+Not sure on how to start?
 Buzzfeed’s tips on keeping a journal may come in handy!

 5. Be Physically Active

-Through numerous research, science has provided much evidence that physically active people have lower rates of anxiety and depression than sedentary people (those who are not physically active).
+Through numerous research, science has provided much evidence thatphysically active people have lower rates of anxiety and depression than those that lead sedentary lives (those who are not physically active).

 Exercise may also improve mental health by helping the brain cope better with stress and feeling of worry.
 In one study, researchers found that those who do regular vigorous exercise were 25% less likely to develop depression or an anxiety disorder.